Flacourtia jangomas: Distribution

-It is native to Assam, Bangladesh, South-Central and Southeast China, East Himalaya, Hainan, Myanmar, and Nepal.
+It is native to Assam, Tripura, Bangladesh, South-Central and Southeast China, East Himalaya, Hainan, Myanmar, and Nepal.
 It is found as an introduced species in Borneo, Cambodia, the Cook Islands, Fiji, India, Java, Kenya, Laos, the Leeward Islands, Malaysia, Mauritius, New Caledonia, the Nicobar Islands, Queensland, Réunion, the Seychelles, Tanzania, Thailand, Trinidad and Tobago, Venezuela, Vietnam, and the Windward Islands.

 Ecology

 The plant is considered one of the primary host plants of the Queensland fruit fly (Bactrocera tryoni).